commercelayer/demo-store-core/README.md

 ### Demo Store

 It's time to clone the repository.
 There are two ways to use Demo Store:
-1. Fork and clone the [`demo-store-lite`](https://github.com/commercelayer/demo-store-lite) repository.
-This is using Demo Store as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules), in this way you don't have to care about the whole source code but you can concentrate on you data.
+1. Fork and clone the [`demo-store`](https://github.com/commercelayer/demo-store) repository.
+This is using Demo Store core as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules), in this way you don't have to care about the whole source code but you can concentrate on you data.

     ```sh
     git clone git@github.com:<github-username>/demo-store-lite.git my-new-project